chrisroadmap/fair-calibrate/README.md

 ## reproduction

-1. The `010_download-data.ipynb` notebook is run first.
+1. The `015_concatenate_hege_data.ipynb` notebook is run first.
 2. Then, `r_scripts/calibrate_cummins_3layer.r` is run.
 3. Finally, the remaining notebooks are run in numerical order.

+## acknowledgements

+1. Hege-Beate Fredriksen for crunching the CMIP6 data from all of the models